D.C. Firm Foundation

 Direct premiums written by property/casualty insurance companies in D.C. totaled $1.7 billion in 2015.
 In addition, premiums written by life/health insurance companies totaled $3.3 billion (including life insurance, annuities, accident and health insurance, deposit type funds and other considerations).

-The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane, storm or wildfire.
+The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
 Washington, D.C. was impacted by Hurricane Sandy in October 2012, along with some dozen states.
 Sandy caused $18.75 billion in property losses, excluding flood insurance claims covered by the federal flood insurance program, according to estimates from ISO’s PCS unit.
 Sandy was the third most costly U.S. hurricane, after hurricanes Katrina and Andrew.

 STATE BY STATE COMPARISON TABLES